Best practices for creating effective customer email templates

 3. Personalize whenever possible so that your customers feel like you’re speaking directly to them.

 4. Use approved language, logos, fonts, and colors for your company and your brand.
-Your marketing team should sign off on your templates.
+Your marketing team should sign off on your templates with your brand’s logo design.

 5. Label your templates correctly so that your customer service team can easily grab and personalize the correct template.